Ashita no Nadja: Harcourt clan

 He is the son of a wealthy English nobleman, raised by his kind aunt Emma Queensbury after his mother died.
 Unlike other nobles, he does not believe in social classes and differences, so under the 'noblesse oblige' motto he becomes an active advocate for charity and a sort of kind, sweet guardian angel for the poor.
 He is extremely focused in this work to the point of being somewhat workaholic, therefore ignoring the affections of girls like his close friend Marianne Hamilton.

 Francis and Nadja meet in a charity ball, bonding through their common memories and crossing paths many times as they separately travel through Europe.
 While still good-hearted, Francis is not as ultra-perfect as he seems, especially since he has serious self-worth problems regarding both his own persona and someone he dearly loves, as well as heavy guilt trips that arise when he sees that his good intentions aren't enough to make the poor happier.
 He and Keith fall in love with Nadja, but he is aware that Nadja's affections are for Keith and accepts it.
 In episode 44, Nadja is forced to choose between Keith or Francis.
-In the end of that episode, she chooses Francis.
-However, in episode 50 when she is talking with her mother, she talks about how she is "has not come to recognize her own feelings anymore."
+In the end of that episode, she chooses Francis, but in episode 50 when she is talking with her mother, she talks about how she is "has not come to recognize her own feelings anymore".
 This along with a scene later on in the episode when the Harcourt twins stated that they will "play fair" for the love of Nadja concludes that Nadjas love interest has actually not been chosen.